The 5+ million people who work in HR in the HR HR processes are hard and complex.

 Once the job description has been written, your team is off to a great start.But it’s only that – a start.
 There’s still the rest of the hiring process to go!

 - Plus any additional steps the company in question wants to include.

 It’s a rather long process that takes, on average, 27 working days for a company to acquire a new hire.

 Needless to say, there are far too many points at which the whole process could go horribly wrong.

-From a lack of internal communication to not enough communication with the candidates, missing interview dates and not conducting appropriate background checks, the possibilities for human error and general disorganization to creep in are endless.
+From a lack of internal communication to not enough communication with the candidates, missing interview dates and not conducting appropriate background checks, the possibilities for human error and general disorganization are endless.